-Claire is a Certified Brainspotting Practitioner, a Sensorimotor Psychotherapy practitioner, and an active member of the Alaska Regional Chapter of The International Society for the Study of Trauma and Dissociation (AK-ISSTD).
+Claire utilizes tools from Gottman Method relational therapy, she is a Certified Brainspotting Practitioner, a Sensorimotor Psychotherapy practitioner, and an active member of the Alaska Regional Chapter of The International Society for the Study of Trauma and Dissociation (AK-ISSTD).
 She graduated from the University of Wyoming with a Bachelor of Arts in Psychology in 2010.
 In 2017 Claire obtained a Master of Arts in Professional Mental Health Counseling with certification in Ecopsychology from Lewis and Clark College in Portland, Oregon.
 During the five years between college and graduate school, Claire worked in Wyoming within the criminal court system as an advocate for victims of crime and for a non-profit as a shelter coordinator for women exposed to intimate partner violence and sexual assault.

 Claire was born and raised in North Pole, Alaska.
 She spends most weekends backpacking, trail running, packrafting, and splitboarding.

 Rates & Insurance

 60-minute session $225/hr

 Mary Claire can bill your health insurance as an Out-of-Network Provider, which means that after your deductible is met, your insurance may cover a portion of services and you would be responsible for the remaining amount owed.
 Please check with your insurance company to find out what your Out-of-Network coverage offers.